cracked-machine/OLED_USB_Stick/README.md

 There is also an optional LED (D5) on the back of the PCB to allow quick debug testing, as there is no access to the SWD debug interface.

-Power to the MCU is provided via a SOT23 regulator which takes it input from the USB 5V bus.
+The 5V USB vbus line is regulated down to 3V3 (via a SOT23 regulator) to supply the MCU.